Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 Installing the Easysoft ODBC-ODBC Bridge

-The Easysoft ODBC-ODBC Bridge (OOB) provide an alternative way to access SQL Server from OpenLDAP.
-To install the OOB, follow these steps:
+The Easysoft ODBC-ODBC Bridge provide an alternative way to access SQL Server from OpenLDAP.
+To install the ODBC-ODBC Bridge, follow these steps:

-1. Download the OOB Client for the platform on which you want to install OpenLDAP.
-Download the Windows OOB Server.
+1. Download the ODBC-ODBC Bridge client for the platform on which you want to install OpenLDAP.
+Download the Windows ODBC-ODBC Bridge server.

-2. Install the OOB Client on the machine on which you want to install OpenLDAP.
-Install the OOB Server on the Windows computer where the SQL Server ODBC driver is installed.
+2. Install the ODBC-ODBC Bridge client on the machine on which you want to install OpenLDAP.
+Install the ODBC-ODBC Bridge server on the Windows computer where the SQL Server ODBC driver is installed.

-3. Refer to the OOB documentation for information about the necessary environment variables you need to set for the OOB (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH or SHLIB_PATH depending on the platform and linker).
+3. Refer to the ODBC-ODBC Bridge documentation for information about the necessary environment variables you need to set for the ODBC-ODBC Bridge (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, or SHLIB_PATH depending on the platform and linker).
 You need to ensure that the relevant variable is set and exported when you:

 • Make and install the OpenLDAP distribution.